danijeljw/danijelj/source/_posts/2016-05-03-i-will-never-stop-fighting-for-love.markdown

 {% img /images/2016/04/30/20160430.iPhone6Plus.112909.jpg 481 800 'jake will be my husband one day' 'jake will be my husband one day' %}

 It's not over until I've decided to let go.
 Just because Jake one day might say goodbye to me, it doesn't mean it's over.
 It just means I have even more of an incentive to fight for him.
-As long as I hold and keep fighting, it's not really love.
-As long as I still love him, I won't let the relationship be over forever.
+As long as I hold but don't keep fighting, it's not really love.
+As long as I still love him, I won't let the relationship be over, ever.

 ###If I wasn't willing to fight for it, then I'm sorry...but Jake deserves better than me.